armino-dev/test-me-not/README.md

 ## Installation

 There was too much white space here, so here it is another paragraph to cover the space.
-I put here some emoticons, also :smiley:.
+I put here some emoticons, too. :smiley:

 ## Final notes